 - Meanwhile, in a small bowl, mix the dumpling ingredients.

 - Once done cooking, release the steam.
-Spoon the dumpling dough on the soup, cover and cook for another 2 minutes.
+Spoon the dumpling dough on the soup, cover and cook for another 2 minutes using the soup setting.

 - Release the steam once again.
 Ladle into bowls and serve with pepper to taste.